HeteroSpec: Leveraging Contextual Heterogeneity for Efficient Speculative Decoding: Introduction

 \section{Introduction}

-Autoregressive decoding is the backbone of modern large language models (LLMs), enabling them to generate high-quality and coherent text across myriad applications, including dialogue systems, summarization, and question answering~\cite{brown2020language, touvron2023llama, vaswani2023attentionneed, achiam2023gpt}.
-While this decoding strategy has been key to unlocking LLMs' potential, its inherent inefficiency presents a major bottleneck for practical deployment.
-Autoregressive decoding necessitates a sequential generation process, executing a full forward pass through the large target model at every step, leading to considerable computational cost and latency \cite{kasai2021deepencodershallowdecoder, shazeer2019fasttransformerdecodingwritehead}.
-Consequently, effective strategies to accelerate autoregressive decoding without compromising output quality or correctness are essential for meeting the growing demand for faster, more scalable LLM inference, especially in latency-sensitive and resource-constrained settings.
+Autoregressive decoding serves as the foundation for modern large language models (LLMs), enabling high-quality text generation across diverse applications such as dialogue systems, summarization, and question answering~\cite{brown2020language, touvron2023llama, vaswani2023attentionneed, achiam2023gpt}.
+However, this sequential generation paradigm introduces a significant computational bottleneck, as each token requires a complete forward pass through the target model~\cite{kasai2021deepencodershallowdecoder, shazeer2019fasttransformerdecodingwritehead}.
+Developing inference acceleration techniques that preserve output quality and distributional correctness is therefore essential for scalable LLM deployment.

-To mitigate the bottleneck of sequential autoregressive decoding, a promising direction is speculative decoding \cite{chen2023acceleratinglargelanguagemodel, leviathan2023fastinferencetransformersspeculative}.
-This approach accelerates generation by employing a smaller, faster draft model to propose a sequence of candidate tokens in a single step.
-Crucially, these proposed tokens are then validated in parallel by the full target model.
-By accepting multiple tokens simultaneously when the target model agrees with the draft, this method significantly reduces the number of sequential target model forward passes while provably preserving the exact sampling distribution.
-Building on this effective paradigm, subsequent research has introduced various enhancements.
-Medusa~\cite{cai2024medusasimplellminference} uses MLPs trained to predict tokens in parallel with LLM features.
-And EAGLE-2~\cite{li2024eagle2fasterinferencelanguage} adopts a dynamic draft tree guided by confidence scores, leading to improved draft acceptance rates and acceleration.
-The state-of-the-art, EAGLE-3~\cite{li2025eagle3scalinginferenceacceleration}, further improves draft performance by aggregating contextual information from multiple hidden layers and removing feature loss constraints.